HKervadec/ai4mi_project/weekly_assignments/03_train_metrics.md

 - stitching script (stitch.py);
 - stitched prediction segmentation masks of the validation scans (in folder val/pred);
-- GT segmentation masks of the validation scans (in folder val/gt);
+- GT segmentation masks of the validation scans (in folder val/gt and val/pred - this should be the same files that you used for the metrics calculation, i.e., 3D files);
 - plots of training and validation dice and loss in 1 A4 page (plot.png or plot.pdf);
 - bestweights.pt and best_epoch.txt file;
 - computed metrics as .npz following the described format.